+1 (302) 651-4993

 While you’re in the exam room, feel free to use your cell phone, laptop, or other electronic device — but not during registration and the examination.

-We have a medical imaging (radiology) room within the ED, which allows us to perform X-rays or other imaging tests (like CAT scans or MRIs) quickly and efficiently.
+We have a medical imaging (radiology) rooms within the ED, which allows us to perform X-rays or other imaging tests (like CAT scans or MRIs) quickly and efficiently.
 A number of rapid tests also can be performed in the ED while others are sent to the main laboratory.
 And we have access to specialist consultations with physicians in all pediatric medical and surgical subspecialties if and when we need it.

 After your exam and appropriate treatment, we’ll discharge your child for home.
 If more testing or observation is necessary, your child will be moved to an ED observation room for up to 24 hours.
 If an overnight stay is needed, your child will be admitted to the hospital and moved into an inpatient room on the second or third floor.
 Your primary care or referring physician will be continuously updated through our electronic medical record system, by phone and/or by fax.